AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-3/preferred-label.md

 ## Context

-There are many different RDF properties that can be used for expressing a label, including generic properties such as rdfs:label and more domain specific labels such as foaf:name.
+There are many different RDF properties that can be used for expressing a label, including generic properties such as `rdfs:label` and more domain specific labels such as `foaf:name`.
 This presents a variety of choices to the data provider, and can be confusing for application authors.

 ## Solution